Day 1 Arrival in Terceira, Azores - 29th July 2021/28th July 2022

-There's a cheap, direct flight (under £100 )from London Stanstead to Lajes International Airport (Airport Code- TER) on the island of Terceira, Azores and is one of 9 islands that make up the archipeligo.
+There's a cheap, direct flight (around £100 )from London Stanstead to Lajes International Airport (Airport Code- TER) on the island of Terceira, Azores and is one of 9 islands that make up the archipeligo.
 The flight arrives at 15:50 and we'll transfer a short distance to a conveniently located hotel where we will spend the night.
 Time permitting we can pay a visit to Cabo da Praia, the best wetland in the whole archipelago and is a former coastal quarry flooded by the tide twice a day.
-It regularly attracts American shorebirds such as Semipalmated Plover, White-rumped & Pectoral Sandpipers and Lesser Yellowlegs to name just a few.
+It regularly attracts American shorebirds such as a semi-resident pair of Semipalmated Plovers, whilst there are numerous other shorebirds on the list for this site although we will be too early for most them although there's still a chance of Pectoral Sandpiper, Lesser Yellowlegs or a Spotted Sandpiper to name just a few.
+This is also a really great spot to see Common Quail too.
 Night in Terceira.

-We will fly from Graciosa to Punta Delgado on São Miguel Island, via Terceira and head to our accommodation in a quiet corner of the island.
+We have the morning free, just in case we need to do an extra pelagic for any missing species and in the afternoon we will fly from Graciosa to Punta Delgada on São Miguel Island, via Terceira and head to our accommodation in a quiet corner of the island.
 This is the largest island in the Azores and is home to the endemic Azores Bullfinch, which numbers possibly as few as 300 birds and is only found on the eastern side of this island mainly around the 1103m Pico da Vara.
 It inhabits the native Azorean Laurel and Juniper forest on steep-sided valleys, as well as forest edges and has learned to adapt and can sometimes be found in areas of introduced exotic plants usually above 400m.

 We will spend as long as it takes to see this endemic, but there are a number of other resident endemic subspecies we should probably try and see just in case they are split in the future.
 These include Common Buzzard (insularum shared with Canary Islands), Common Woodpigeon (azorica), Grey Wagtail (patriciae), Common Blackbird (azorensis), Goldcrest (azoricus) and Common Chaffinch (moreletti).
 There are some other common species present, as well as a good chance of Rosetae Tern, Atlantic Canary and Common Waxbill.
 Nights in São Miguel.